adelsz/pgtyped/docs-new/docs/cli.md

 - `-c config_file_path.json` to pass the config file path.
 - `-w` to start in watch mode.
 - `-f file_path.ts` if you only want to process one file (which can be useful when working on a big project).
 Incompatible with watch mode.
 Uses transforms defined in the config file to determine the mode and emit template, so a file path that doesn't fit the include glob patterns will not be processed.
+- `--uri` to specify a PG connection URI (overriding the config value).

 ```shell script title="Example:"
 npx pgtyped -w -c config.json